-Now, vitamins won’t magically stretch bones beyond your genetic blueprint.
-That part’s fixed long before your child hits middle school.
-But nutrients absolutely influence how fully your child reaches that blueprint.
-Think of vitamins as the construction crew for your child’s skeleton.
-If the crew is missing tools, the building still goes up… just not as well as it could.
+Now, vitamins won’t push your child past whatever ceiling their DNA set.
+That blueprint gets drawn long before puberty.
+But nutrients absolutely determine how fully your child reaches that ceiling.
+Think of vitamins as the skilled crew building your child’s skeleton.
+Without the right tools, the structure still goes up—just not as solid as it could’ve been.

-So let’s walk through the vitamins that matter most for height development, how they actually work inside growing bones, and how your family can get them from everyday American foods.
+So here’s a walkthrough of the vitamins that actually matter for bone development, what they’re doing inside growing bones, and where your family can find them in everyday American foods.

 Key Takeaways